Hope & Healing Leadership

 Megan Vermillion

-Megan currently holds leadership roles in the Sexual Assault Coalition in Summit County and is the Chair of the Domestic and Sexual Abuse Coalition in Medina County.
+Megan holds leadership roles as the Chair of the Summit County Sexual Assault Response Team (SART) and serves as the Chair of the Domestic and Sexual Abuse Coalition in Medina County.

 “We owe future generations a world free of sexual violence.
 I believe we can build that world.
 Do you?”
 Tarana Burke